drthomasfbrown/drthomasfbrown.github.io/_posts/2015-08-05-draft-jekyll-blogging.md

 ### Customizing the look of your blog

 You have full access to the css and layout files for your blog in your Github account.
 You can change anything you want.
-I have played around with some Google web fonts, but eventually went back to the original Jekyll Now font--Arial.
+I have played around with some Google web fonts, but eventually went back to the original Jekyll Now fonts.
 I did make my avatar photo a tad larger -- because I am one beautiful monkey.